 “We want to build with a level of timelessness and quality,” said Bruning.
 “It’s much more than just building a project — it’s about creating a place where people can find a certain level of happiness.”

-The opposition to The Waterfront Project has been largely led by Brand and “Building a Better Redondo,” a community activist group led by Jim Light that agrees for the need for waterfront changes but favors a slower and significantly smaller development initiative.
+The opposition to The Waterfront Project has been largely led by Brand and “Building a Better Redondo,” a community activist group led that agrees for the need for waterfront changes but favors a slower and significantly smaller development initiative.
 Light says that the CenterCal project “will isolate residents and harbor users from our harbor with a wall of retail, restaurant, parking, and movie theater structures.”